sosialistaflokkurinn/ekklesia/docs/guides/ROLES_AND_PERMISSIONS.md

 # Roles and Permissions (RBAC)

+**Classification**: Public - Architecture
+**Sensitive Operations**: See internal documentation

-This document defines the roles for the Ekklesia platform and maps them to responsibilities and permissions across services.
+This document defines the roles for the Ekklesia platform at a high level.
 The goal is to follow the principle of least privilege, keep operational actions auditable, and make it easy to reason about who can do what.

+**NOTE**: Detailed role assignment procedures and operational runbooks are maintained separately for authorized administrators only.

 ## Role definitions